Wednesday on Netflix has arrived! She’s creepy and she’s kooky, mysterious, and spooky and now Wednesday Addams has got her own show.

-Wednesday is directed by Tim Burton and starring YOU actress Jenna Ortega in the title role, while Catherine Zeta-Jones and Luis Guzmán play Wednesday's famous parents Gomez and Morticia Addams.
-Other famous actors include Gwendoline Christie and Thora Birch (see below for their brand new characters to the franchise).
-The eight-part comedy drama series will show the iconic character from The Addams Family in a whole new light.
+Wednesday is directed by Tim Burton and stars YOU actress Jenna Ortega in the title role, while Catherine Zeta-Jones and Luis Guzmán play Wednesday's famous parents, Gomez and Morticia Addams.
+Other famous actors include The Sandman's Gwendoline Christie and even the film version's star Christina Ricci (see below for their brand new characters in the franchise).
+The eight-part comedy-drama series will show the iconic character from The Addams Family in a whole new light.

-Here’s everything you need to know about Wednesday on Netflix…
+So here’s everything you need to know about Wednesday on Netflix…

 Wednesday on Netflix release date